diasor/ecom-frontEnd/README.md

 DOCUMENTATION
 =============

-All the required documentation can be found in this file: [documentation](eCommerce Code Sample.pdf)
+All the required documentation can be found in this file: [documentation](https://github.com/diasor/ecom-frontEnd/tree/responsive/doc)

-# e-commerce

-> e-commerce

-## Build Setup
+## e-commerce Build Setup

 ``` bash
 # install dependencies